-STEP SIX: Your OEM radiator support was designed to support a A/C condenser and conveniently has two small indentations on the drivers side core support (see figure 38, aftermarket core supports may or may not have these indentations).
-Locate these two small indentations and drill a 1 3/8" hole thru each (be sure to check for any obstructions before drilling, and remove any sharp burrs from the drilling before continuing, see figure 38), then the area between the two holes will be easy to remove (example figure 39).
-You'll route the discharge hose to the compressor will go thru this hole, as well as the liquid hose and the wiring harness plug for the high-pressure switch.
+STEP SEVEN: Your OEM radiator support was designed to support a A/C condenser and conveniently has two small indentations on the drivers side for drilling the holes needed for this part of the installation (see figure 36, after-market core supports may or may not have these indentations).
+If your vehicle was already equipped with a OEM A/C, one of these holes may already be drilled.
+Locate these two small indentations and drill a 1 3/8" hole thru each (be sure to check for any obstructions before drilling, and remove any sharp burrs from the drilling before continuing, see figure 36).
+You'll notice that the hole closest to the upper condenser fitting is level with the connection fitting (the discharge hose to the compressor will go thru this hole).
+The other hole is to accommodate the liquid hose and the wiring harness plug for the high-pressure switch.

-STEP SEVEN: Place the condenser/drier unit into place, locating it so that the holes in the condenser brackets align with the holes in the core support used to attach the hood latch (it will rest on the lower radiator core brace, see figure 40).
+STEP EIGHT: Place the condenser/drier unit into place, locating it so that the holes in the condenser brackets align with the holes in the core support used to attach the hood latch (it will rest on the lower radiator core brace, see figure 37).